LuisMontejo/REQPY/README.md

 [4] Suarez, L. E., & Montejo, L. A. (2007).
 Applications of the wavelet transform in the generation and analysis of spectrum-compatible records.
 Structural Engineering and Mechanics, 27(2), 173-197.

-[5] Suarez, L. E., & Montejo, L. A. (2005).
+[5] Suarez, L. A., & Montejo, L. A. (2005).
 Generation of artificial earthquakes via the wavelet transform.
 Int.
 Journal of Solids and Structures, 42(21-22), 5905-5919.

+---
-Author
+## Author

 Luis A. Montejo (luis.montejo@upr.edu)

+---
-License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the `LICENSE` file for details.